thriveweb/deking-new/content/pages/about-team.md

     profileImage: /images/uploads/img_4147.jpg
     profileImage2: /images/uploads/img_8900.jpg
   - bio: >-
+      Let’s not forget Floydy the fat cat, office mascot.
+He is a well-loved part of the Deking family, although we are not sure what his role is, as he is too well looked after to even think twice about mice.
+    name: Floyd
+    occupation: Sleep & Eat
+    profileImage: /images/uploads/floyd.jpg
+    profileImage2: /images/uploads/fullsizeoutput_1ec9.jpg
+  - bio: >-
+      Antony is a qualified carpenter with years of experience in metal construction which makes him a much valued asset for our patio department
+    name: Antony
+    occupation: Patio Roof Installer
+    profileImage: /images/uploads/img_8922.jpg
+    profileImage2: /images/uploads/img_4347.jpg
+  - bio: >-
       Aaron is our quiet achiever who has an amazing eye for detail, nothing goes past Aaron unless its 100% spot on!